Cycling performance is dependent upon three major variables.

 Talk to me about something real, speed and times!

 The power required to move your bicycle at any particular speed is, generally, proportional to the cube of the speed.
 So, a 10% increase in power only increases speed about 3%.
 Or, to see a 10% increase in speed would require about a 30% increase in power.
-PowerCranks have been demonstrated to increase power to the wheel in a typical user by about 40% in about 6 months, although, of course, already elite users can expect somewhat smaller increases as their technique is starting at a higher level.
+PowerCranks have been demonstrated to increase power to the wheel in a typical user by about 40% in about 6 months, although, of course, already elite users can expect smaller increases as their technique is starting at a higher level.
 Here are some examples:

 - Phil Holman of Seattle, a 50 year old track rider increased his top speed from 35 to 38 mph and his pursuit speed from 30 to 32 mph in only seven months .
-These calculate to be a 28% and 21% increase in power.
+These calculate to be a 28% and 21% increase in max and sustainable power.
 At the end of this period Phil won a bronze medal at the 2000 World Masters Track Championships!

 - Sam Whittingham increased his own HPV World Land Speed record from 72 to over 81 MPH the season after starting on PowerCranks!
 Assuming no increase in aerodynamics this caluclates to a 41% increase in power.
 Sam subsequently set the hour record, going over 51 miles in one hour.